vzachari/IronSmithQSM/README.md

 mean signal intensity of magnitude image within an ROI / standard deviation of magnitude signal outside the head (away from the frequency and phase axes).
 Lastly, SNR is multiplied by the Rayleigh distribution correction factor *√(2−π/2)*.

-The outside the head mask can be found here:
+The outside of the head mask used for SNR can be found here:
 **/QSM_Analysis/S0001/QSM/Freesurf_QSM_Masks/Subj_QSM_Mag_FSL_rms_OH_Mask.nii.gz**

 ## 7) Ironsmith uses the following software, provided in the form of a Singularity image: